SivaPrakasam7/Fullstack_solid_setup/README.md

     - **MySQL Service**: Sets up a MySQL service for the backend tests.
     - **Backend Setup**: Installs dependencies, sets up the backend environment using environment variables, and runs database migrations.
     - **Jest Test**: Runs Jest tests for the backend.
-    - **Test Result Upload**: If any tests fail, the results are uploaded as a summary.

 3. **Cypress Component Test**: